vinay92/TestGeneration/README.md

 This assignment is used to generate test cases in the code for automated testing.

-In order to run the assignment, clone this repository The execute the following steps:
+In order to run the assignment, clone this repository.

+Then execute the following steps:
     cd TestGeneration
     npm install